-Overall process for coordinated redispatching and countertrading area or not.
+Overall process for coordinated countertrading

-1. The methodology for coordinated redispatching and countertrading shall enable all TSOs of the GRIT region to effectively relieve physical congestion on the elements of the Area of Common Interest (ACI), irrespective of whether the reasons for the physical congestion fall mainly outside their control

-- 2. The coordinated redispatching and countertrading actions shall be decided after all other available and effective non-costly actions (e.g. grid topology variations, coordinated use of PSTs) have been considered and if network elements within the ACI are still congested. - 3.
-The coordinated redispatching and countertrading actions shall be activated after the following preliminary processes: - a.
-Each TSO monitors the security of its own parts of the ACI and identifies of the congested grid elements belonging to the ACI; - b.
+- 1. The methodology for coordinated redispatching and countertrading shall enable all TSOs of the GRIT region to effectively relieve physical congestion on the elements of the Area of Common Interest (ACI) and the area of TSO Interest (ATI), irrespective of whether the reasons for the physical congestion fall mainly outside their control area or not. - 2.
+The coordinated countertrading actions shall be decided after all other available and effective noncostly actions (e.g. grid topology variations, coordinated use of PSTs) have been considered and if network elements within the ACI are still congested. - 3.
+The coordinated countertrading actions shall be activated after the following preliminary processes: - a.
+Each TSO monitors the security of its own parts of the ACI and identifies the congested grid elements belonging to the ACI; - b.
 Each TSO identifies and applies its own available non-costly remedial actions for relieving or reducing congestions on the elements of the ACI. - 4.
-The selection of redispatching and countertrading resources shall be performed with the objective to minimize the overall cost for the TSOs of the GRIT region. - 5.
-Considering the lack of cross-influence between the Italian and Greek systems and considering Article 4.3 and Article 6.3, each TSO may activate redispatching independently from the other TSO and consider to implement a continuous real time redispatching via a Security-Constrained Optimal Power Flow (SCOPF) function which would automatically guarantee the security of its own part of the ACI at the minimum cost.
+The selection of countertrading resources shall be performed with the objective to minimize the overall cost for the TSOs of the GRIT region.